Group having a friendly conversation

 • Helping staff exit the company well, whether retiring, resigning or facing redundancy.

 Every company is different.
-Some, particularly the smallest companies, may find a dedicated HR function unnecessary.
-On the other hand, another company of a similar size may find it vital.
+Some companies may find a dedicated HR function unnecessary, even as another company of a similar size finds it vital.

 You’re growing fast